Liglig14/CPE019_FINALEXAM_DELAPENA/README.md

 # CPE019_FINALEXAM_DELAPENA
-Model is placed in Google Drive
+Model is placed in Google Drive because Github does not allow file exceeding 25 mb.